Frequently Asked Questions

 The program is open to both post-bac students who wish to acquire specialized training to meet current or future job requirements in GIS, and working professionals from the private and public sectors with an undergraduate degree in any area, who wish to acquire technical expertise.
 Students who have earned a bachelor's degree with a GPA of 3.0 or higher in the last 60 units are encouraged to apply.
 Postbac students should supply all transcripts.

 This program is conducted completely online, offering convenience and flexibility for those employed full-time but interested in career advancement, as well as students wishing to continue their education at the graduate level.
 No on-campus class meetings are required.
-The application deadline for the Fall 2013 Cohort is July 31, 2013.
+The next cohort begins in August, 2017.
+The deadline to apply for the Fall 2017 GIS program is August 1, 2017.
 How to Apply.

 You may complete all four courses in two consecutive semesters.

 The Certificate consists of four three-unit classes for a total of 12 graduate units.
-The second cohort of classes begins in August 2013.
+The next cohort of classes begins in August, 2017.

 The course fee is $525 per unit, or $1,575 per class.
 The total for the certificate is $6,300.
 Fees are payable upon registration for each class.
 Financial aid is not available for this program.
 Information on student loan programs can be found on the Financial Aid office website.